What makes a car ride more enjoyable and delightful for its passenger? Especially, when driving across a bumpy or pot-holed road?

 - Turning your car into a corner, it leans over and bumps – This is caused by worn and old struts and shocks which affects your handling.
 You need to check on the wheel and see if it has leaking oil.

-- Wandering while you drive down the road – Your ball joints are worn and very dangerous as they can possibly break and cause you to lose control of the car.
+- Wandering while you drive down the road – Your ball joints are worn and extremely dangerous as they can possibly break and cause you to lose control of the car.

 - Baggy or slushy driving – You need to check on the steering rack to see if needs to be replaced or just repaired.